 Considering that the sale of public debt is typically subjected to a bidding process, it may be wondered how government can nonetheless maintain control over the terms on which it spends.
 In particular, it may be unclear what prevents the rate of interest on public debt from rising above the rate that government actually wants to pay.

 The answer is simple.
 The central bank can always purchase public debt in the secondary market (the market for previously issued bonds) and signal an intention to do so at a particular price.
-This means that official bond dealers participating in the Treasury auction know that bonds purchased in the primary issue can be sold to the central bank in the secondary market.
+This means that official bond dealers participating in the Treasury auction know that bonds purchased in the primary issue on slightly more attractive terms can be sold to the central bank in the secondary market at a profit.
 It also means that the central bank can control interest rates on all government debt (of varying duration) by purchasing as much of each type as necessary in the secondary market.
 This pushes up bond prices and lowers yields, making newly issued bonds more attractive than otherwise.
-Since there is no limit to the central bank’s capacity to create reserves, it can always drive interest rates on public debt lower through secondary-market transactions.
+There is no limit to the central bank’s capacity to create reserves.
+For this reason, it can always drive interest rates on public debt lower through secondary-market transactions.